cjacker/opensource-toolchain-pic/README.md

 There isn't opensource ICE solution exist for PIC.

-But you can have a try of '[picsimlab](https://github.com/lcgamboa/picsimlab)'.
+But you can have a try of [picsim](https://github.com/lcgamboa/picsim) and [picsimlab](https://github.com/lcgamboa/picsimlab) with very limited hardware support.